Duart Castle

 Sir William Black Lighthouse.
 PA64 6AP, Mull.
 9-minute walk.

-A lighthouse built into a Gothic tower located on the easternmost point of Mull.
+A lighthouse built into a Gothic tower is located on the easternmost point of Mull.
 The lighthouse was built in the 1900s as a memorial to the Scottish novelist William Black.
 Walks are possible along the low clifftops in both directions.

 Dun da Ghaoithe.
 Isle of Mull PA65 6BB.
 19-minute drive plus a 2-hour walk.

 A 766-metre-high curving ridge that looks over the ferry terminal at Craignure.
-Relatively easy-going although the rough path is unmarked.
+Relatively easy-going, although the rough path is unmarked.

 Loch Spelve.
-Inverlussa, Isle of Mull PA65 6BD.
+Inverlussa, Isle of Mull, PA65 6BD.
 11-minute drive.

 Aros Castle.
-Isle of Mull PA72 6JP.
+Isle of Mull, PA72 6JP.
 29-minute drive.

 A ruined 13th-century castle that mostly comprises a few walled sections.
 Good views across the firth to the mainland.
 There are lots of paths that follow the coastline to the north and south.

 Loch Don.
-Lochdon, Isle of Mull PA64 6AP.
+Lochdon, Isle of Mull, PA64 6AP.
 8-minute drive.

 A shallow sea loch that becomes mudflats when the tide retreats.
 Loch Don is a popular bird-watching site that also offers very nice walks around it on single-track roads.